Engee documentation

 • — spring coefficients;

-• - relative displacement between ports R and C:
+• — relative offset between ports R and C:

 where

-• - is the initial offset, at the beginning of the simulation ;
+• — the initial offset, at the beginning of the simulation ;

-To avoid zero crossings that slow down the simulation, exclude the sign function from the polynomial expression by specifying an odd polynomial ( ).
+To avoid zero crossings that slow down the simulation, eliminate the sign function from the polynomial expression by specifying an odd polynomial ( ).

-The two-way polynomial parameterization defines the elastic force according to the expression:
+The two-way polynomial parameterization determines the elastic force in accordance with the expression:

 where

-Both polynomial parameterizations use a fifth order polynomial.
-To use a lower order polynomial, set the higher order coefficients to zero.
-For polynomials of order greater than five, approximate with a polynomial of order no higher than five, or use a look-up table parameterization.
+Both polynomial parameterizations use a fifth-order polynomial.
+To use a lower-order polynomial, set the higher-order coefficients to zero.
+For polynomials of order greater than five, perform an approximation with a polynomial of order no higher than the fifth, or use parameterization according to the search table.

-The lookup table parameterization determines the elastic force based on the given displacement and force vectors.
+Parameterization according to the search table determines the elastic force based on the specified displacement and force vectors.
 If a point with zero velocity and zero force is not included in the specified vectors, the block automatically adds it as a data point at the origin.

 Ports